sndpgm/analytics-sandbox/_sources/api/sandbox/graphics/utils/index.rst

 .. py:function:: is_color_like(c)

    Return whether c can be interpreted as an RGB(A) color.

+   ..
+       !! processed by numpydoc !!

 .. py:function:: is_linestyle(linestyle)

    Return whether linestyle can be defined as the one in this module.

+   ..
+       !! processed by numpydoc !!

 .. py:function:: convert_mpl_linestyle(linestyle)

    Convert linestyle into the one which can be interpreted in matplotlib.

+   ..
+       !! processed by numpydoc !!